jumboduck/CV-Builder/README.md

 ## Tools

--   VSCode: IDE used to create and ede code
+-   VSCode: IDE used to create and edit code
 -   Adobe Photoshop: Image editor used for section vignettes and favicon
 -   Balsamiq: Used to create wireframes
 -   [Font Awesome](https://fontawesome.com/): used for all icons throughout the site